Debt Validation Notice

 A debt validation notice contains detailed information about a debt you may owe.
 You have the right to dispute any mistakes contained within the notice.

-More about debt validation notices
+More about debt validation notice

 A debt validation notice is designed to put you and a debt collector on the same page.
 The collector provides you with details of any debt they believe you owe.
 You check those details against what you know about the debt.
 Then, you either: